 The Sociology curriculum is designed to give students a comprehensive introduction to the discipline and opportunities for each student to pursue their particular research interests.
-The preliminary examination and qualifying paper provide students with a firm foundation in many major subfields as well as the skills required for scholarly research.
+First-year coursework/exams and the qualifying paper provide students with a firm foundation in many major subfields as well as the skills required for scholarly research.
 The special field requirement, including the methods specialization, prepares students for their dissertation research.
-Teaching, at the University or other local institutions, provides further opportunities to develop substantive and methodological specialties.
+Teaching, at the University of Chicago or other local institutions, provides further opportunities to develop substantive and methodological specialties.

 The Department of Sociology offers a program for the Ph.D. degree.
-Students may ordinarily earn a master's degree as part of the Ph.D. program.
-The M.A. is awarded for completion of the first year of coursework (see below) and at least a masters-level pass on the preliminary examination.
+Students ordinarily earn a master's degree as part of the Ph.D. program.
+The M.A. is awarded for completion of the first year of coursework and at least a masters-level pass on the Department’s M.A.
+Examinations (see below).

 Satisfactory completion of the first phase of the Ph.D. program is signified by the awarding of the M.A. degree.
 Students entering with the master's degree in sociology from another university may be able to complete the Ph.D. program in less time.